-A vulnerable beneficiary is either someone under 18 whose parent has died or a disabled person who is eligible for any of the following benefits (even if they don’t receive them):
+A vulnerable beneficiary is either someone under 18 whose parent has died or a disabled person who is eligible for any of the following benefits (even if they do not receive them):

 - Attendance Allowance (either the care component at the middle or highest rate, or the mobility component at the highest rate)

 - Armed Forces Independence Payment

 A vulnerable beneficiary can also be someone who is unable to manage their own affairs because of a mental health condition - check with a medical professional that it’s covered by the Mental Health Act 1983.

 Trusts that qualify for special tax treatment

 A trust does not qualify for special Income Tax treatment if the person setting it up can benefit from the trust income.
 However, from 2008 to 2009 it would qualify for special Capital Gains Tax treatment.

 Trusts for children who’ve lost a parent are usually set up by the parent’s will, or by special rules of inheritance if there’s no will.

 If someone dies without a will in Scotland, a trust set up there for their children is usually treated as a bare trust for tax purposes.